plankes-projects/splitastic/README.md

 Splitastic is an open source self hosted chores/expenses splitting app.

+The app can be used to track expenses and chores of multiple groups.
+In a household or vecation.
+It is actively used and improved by the repository owner.

 Mobile phones are first class citizens in this app.
 This means you should use this app on a mobile phone for the best experience.

 See it in action here: https://splitastic.epicnerf.com/